jwszolek/SMOL/README.md

 ## First simulation

-SMOL code below describes a simple measurement network presented on the image below.
+# SMOL code below describes a simple measurement network presented on the image below.
+The list of all avaliable commends that you can use in SMOL programs can be found in here: <Link>

 ```
 /*